xopto/pyxopto/docs/source/dataset/description.rst

 optical fibers placed at a distance of 0.5 |nbsp| mm.
 The refractive index of the surrounding medium is set to 1.0.
-Simulations are run in batches until 1,000,000 photon packet traces that reach the detector fiber are traced and converted to sampling volume information.
+Simulations are run in batches until 1,000,000 photon packet traces that reach the detector fiber are collected and converted to sampling volume information.
 The trace capacity is limited to 1000 events.
 The simulation termination radius is set to 25 |nbsp| mm.